-Graduates can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study.

-- requires sufficient basic knowledge of several disciplines related to the specialization area. - 2.2 The ability to identify social issues/problems, especially in relation to teaching/language teaching and healthcare (speech and language pathology), and to generate hypotheses and methods for research based on this. - 2.3 Mastery of a number of skills (research into behaviour, neurolinguistic functions, neuroimaging), enabling them to conduct research independently (to a certain extent) in one of the subfields of neurolinguistics.

-Graduates have the ability to gather and interpret relevant data (usually within their field of study) to inform judgements that include reflection on relevant social, academic or ethical aspects.

-- 3.1 The ability to understand and compare multiple views on a certain subfield of neurolinguistics and language/speech pathology held by different disciplines. - 3.2 Understanding of the nature and function of neurolinguistics research and of the interrelationships between the various subfields (in particular neuro/psycholinguistics in relation to theoretical linguistics). - 3.3 The ability to evaluate the soundness of neurolinguistics research in terms of the statistics and methodology used (behaviour observations, language and speech tests, neuroimaging).

-Graduates can communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.

-- 4.1 The ability to report orally and in writing on ideas and research in the field of neurolinguistics, particularly in a multidisciplinary setting. - 4.2 The ability to report on own supervised research in the field of neurolinguistics via the usual media (professional or academic journals, symposia, conferences), if necessary, using applicable audiovisual and IT aids.

-Graduates have developed those learning skills that are necessary for them to continue to undertake further study with a high degree of autonomy.

-- 5.1 the ability to study independently with an eye to further academic development upon completion of the degree programme. - 5.2 the ability to acquire new knowledge in the area of neurolinguistics and independently find the relevant academic literature. - 5.3 the ability to follow developments within the discipline and constantly revise their knowledge and understanding and develop new skills accordingly. - 5.4 the ability to start a PhD programme in the fields of neurolinguistics and language pathology in the widest possible sense.
+Graduates can apply their knowledge and understanding in a manner that indicates a professional approach to their work or vocation, and have competences typically demonstrated through devising and sustaining arguments and solving problems within their field of study. knowledge of several disciplines related to the specialization area.
+2.2 The ability to identify social issues/problems, especially in relation to teaching/language teaching and healthcare (speech and language pathology), and to generate hypotheses and methods for research based on this.
+2.3 Mastery of a number of skills (research into behaviour, neurolinguistic functions, neuroimaging), enabling them to conduct research independently (to a certain extent) in one of the subfields of neurolinguistics.
+2.2 3.
+Making judgements Graduates have the ability to gather and interpret relevant data (usually within their field of study) to inform judgements that include reflection on relevant social, academic or ethical aspects.
+3.1 The ability to understand and compare multiple views on a certain subfield of neurolinguistics and language/speech pathology held by different disciplines.
+3.2 Understanding of the nature and function of neurolinguistics research and of the interrelationships between the various subfields (in particular neuro/psycholinguistics in relation to theoretical linguistics).
+3.3 The ability to evaluate the soundness of neurolinguistics research in terms of the statistics and methodology used (behaviour observations, language and speech tests, neuroimaging).
+3.1 3.2 3.3 4.
+Communication Graduates can communicate information, ideas, problems and solutions to both specialist and non-specialist audiences.
+4.1 The ability to report orally and in writing on ideas and research in the field of neurolinguistics, particularly in a multidisciplinary setting.
+4.2 The ability to report on own supervised research in the field of neurolinguistics via the usual media (professional or academic journals, symposia, conferences), if necessary, using applicable audiovisual and IT aids.
+4.1 5.
+Learning skills Graduates have developed those learning skills that are necessary for them to continue to undertake further study with a high degree of autonomy.
+5.1 the ability to study independently with an eye to further academic development upon completion of the degree programme.
+5.2 the ability to acquire new knowledge in the area of neurolinguistics and independently find the relevant academic literature.
+5.3 the ability to follow developments within the discipline and constantly revise their knowledge and understanding and develop new skills accordingly.
+5.4 the ability to start a PhD programme in the fields of 5.1 5.2 5.3 neurolinguistics and language pathology in the widest possible sense.
+5.4